LucasMeldrum/CART315/ProcessJournal/README.md

 and down direction so you can go freeze them and have control to where they bounce.
 Furthermore, I added a box that they collide off of.

+So a proper explanation of what I did was:

+1. Tried to make a game where objects stacked on each other and goal is to make it as high as possible
+2. Found a way to make the objects "stuck" when collision occured
+3. Instead of stacking objects, played around with a "force" concept that is triggered with space bar
+4. Added a box so all the circles would contain in the play area and added WASD movement
+5. Made it so any object touched by the platform gets frozen then can be re-animated by the "force" mechanic which causes a fun experience (I think).

 Here is what it looks like: